Shreyagoyal0708/Fake-News-Detection/README.md

 - **Confusion Matrix**: To understand misclassifications.
 - **Cross_Val_Score**: To measure model performance on unseen data.

+Trained TfidfVectorizer for the chatbot to find the related news from the text file.The following functions were made:

+- **Response**: To take the input from the user and give the related news as the output.
+- **Greet**: If the user greets the bot will greet back randomly from the list.

 ## Results and Findings
 The project results include the following key outcomes: